dtu-energy/cathode-generation-workflow/README.md

 ```
 python pq_submit.py
 ```
+As an example, use one of the four cif files provided.
+The NaMPO4_olivine/NaMPO4_maricite phasespace are the smallest and it is recommended to use either one of them.

 Note:
 - Only VASP is used as the DFT calculator, but others can be added upon request
 - Only PO, SiO and SO is considered as anions in stable_calculation.py.
 Others can be added upon request